envirra/wordpress-guzine/docs/getting-started.md

 # Importing Demo Content

 Using the WordPress Import tool, you can import demo content into your site from an xml file.
+The `demo.xml` can be found in the downloaded file from ThemeForest (Please download the **All files and documentation**).

 #### Before importing